South Africa Flag 21 Analytics

 • beneficiary’s name,

 This data must be obtained in accordance with the FIC Act and the RMCP.
-The ordering CASP is required to develop, document, maintain and implement its RMCP in accordance with section 42 of the FIC Act.
+The originator CASP is required to develop, document, maintain and implement its RMCP in accordance with section 42 of the FIC Act.

 • originator’s name,